 Please also contact the School if you are currently serving in HM Forces of have retired on a pension from the Ministry of Defence.
 Although the services premium is not connected to the pupil premium, there maybe additional funding available for your son or daughter.

-Mr Clinton – Deputy Head Teacher
+Mr Clinton – Deputy Headteacher

-Mrs Beale – Finance Manager
+Ms Beale – Finance Manager

 Once senior teachers have identified that barriers to aspiration, they then form a pupil premium strategy to remove these barriers.
-For example, a student may be the first in their family to have the opportunity to attend university.
-If this was a barrier, the school has a duty to educate the student about university, give him or her advice about the application process and entry requirements.
+For example, a pupil may be the first in their family to have the opportunity to attend university.
+If this was a barrier, the school has a duty to educate the pupil about university, give him or her advice about the application process and entry requirements.
 This may involve paying an external careers advisor to do this.
 In addition, the school could arrange a visit to a local university.
 All this could be paid for by the pupil premium.